Career Record: 61-47 (2 seasons)

 Prior to OKWU, Reeves served as assistant coach at McNeese State University, a NCAA Division 1 member in Lake Charles, LA.
 She worked under head coach Mike Smith whom she played for at California Baptist University from 2008 to 2011 and was primarily responsible for coaching the catching staff and hitters.
 In 2012, the Cowgirls finished with a record of 34-21.

-During her career as a catcher and designated hitter, Reeves helped the Lancers go 251-22, win four Golden State Athletic Conference titles and make four consecutive trips to the NAIA World Series.
-California Baptist University won the national championship in 2009, took second place in 2011, third in 2010 and fourth in 2008.
+During her career as a catcher and designated hitter at California Baptist, Reeves helped the Lancers go 251-22, win four Golden State Athletic Conference titles and make four consecutive trips to the NAIA World Series.
+CBU won the national championship in 2009, took second place in 2011 and finished third in 2010 and fourth in 2008.

 An all-around offensive player, Reeves finished her college career with 125 hits, 105 runs batted in, 19 home runs and 87 walks, a total second on the CBU all-time career records.
 She also recorded an on-base percentage of .452, fifth on the Lancers’ career records list.
 Defensively, Reeves was charged with just one error in 471 chances to finish her career with a 0.998 fielding percentage.

-Reeves grew up in Corvallis, Oregon and prepped at Crescent Valley High School, where she also played varsity basketball.
+Reeves grew up in Corvallis, OR and prepped at Crescent Valley High School, where she also played varsity basketball.